Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 • Color-coding for grammar, spelling, and math concepts

-• Manipulatives and movement-based math
+• Manipulatives and movement-based activities

 • Multisensory spelling and writing routines